jamesyoung-15/aws-terraform-identitystore-jyylab/README.md

-# aws-terraform-sso-jyylab
+# My AWS Identity Store Setup with Terraform

-My terraform setup for AWS SSO.
+My terraform setup for AWS SSO with AWS Idenitity Store for AWS organization.